-The total cash outflow in respect of leases amounted to P6.5 million and P6.3 million in 2023 and 2022, respectively.
-Interest expense in relation to lease liabilities amounted to P0.9 million and P0.5 million in 2023 and 2022, respectively, and is presented as part of Finance Charges under Other Income (Charges) in the statements of comprehensive income (see Note 13).
+The total cash outflow in respect of leases amounted to P6.5 million in 2024 and 2023.
+Interest expense in relation to lease liabilities amounted to P2.1 million and P0.9 million in 2024 and 2023, respectively, and is presented as part of Finance Charges account in the statements of comprehensive income (see Note 13).